Gritstone bio

-Gritstone bio was a clinical-stage American biotechnology company which attempted to develop cancer and infectious disease immunotherapies and vaccines.
-It was founded in August 2015 as Gritstone Oncology, Inc., with offices in Emeryville, California.
+Gritstone Bio, previously Gritstone Oncology, was a clinical-stage American biotechnology company which attempted to develop cancer and infectious disease immunotherapies and vaccines.
+It was founded in August 2015 as Gritstone Oncology, Inc. Its offices were Emeryville, California.
+It filed for Chapter 11 Bankruptcy in October 2024.

-In September 2021 it raised $55.0 million from the sale of 5,000,000 shares.

-It started a Phase 1 trial of its self-amplifying mRNA second generation SARS-CoV-2 vaccine, GRT-R910, in the NIHCR Manchester Clinical Research Facility at Manchester Royal Infirmary, in September 2021.
-This is to explore the ability of GRT-R910 to boost and expand the immunogenicity of AstraZeneca's first-generation COVID-19 vaccine AZD1222 (Vaxzevria) in healthy adults of more than 60 years.
-It uses lipid nanoparticles to deliver a broad set of antigens against SARS-CoV-2 that includes both stabilized spike protein and highly conserved viral protein regions containing T cell epitopes.
-Prof. Andrew Ustianowski is the study’s chief investigator.
+Gritstone started a Phase 1 trial of its self-amplifying mRNA second generation SARS-CoV-2 vaccine, GRT-R910, in the NIHCR Manchester Clinical Research Facility at Manchester Royal Infirmary, in September 2021.
+Their goal was to explore the ability of GRT-R910 to boost and expand the immunogenicity of AstraZeneca's first-generation COVID-19 vaccine AZD1222 (Vaxzevria) in healthy adults of more than 60 years.
+It used lipid nanoparticles to deliver a broad set of antigens against SARS-CoV-2 that included both stabilized spike protein and highly conserved viral protein regions containing T cell epitopes.

 On 10 November 2021, Gritstone announced positive preclinical data of its second-generation self-amplifying mRNA (SAM) vaccine against SARS-CoV-2 in non-human primate models.

-It is involved in a Phase 1/2 study, in collaboration with Bristol Myers Squibb, in 26 patients with metastatic solid tumors.
+It was in a Phase 1/2 study, in collaboration with Bristol Myers Squibb, in 26 patients with metastatic solid tumors.

 In October 2024, Gritstone filed for Chapter 11 bankruptcy protection in efforts to move forward with its "strategic alternatives process".
-The company is looking for a stalking-horse bid that would allow for the company to continue operating.

 On December 31, 2024, Andrew Allen, M.D., Ph.D., co-founder, President, and Chief Executive Officer of Gritstone Bio, stepped down from his role following the company's asset sale.
 Dr. Allen's departure, along with other key executives, marked a significant shift in Gritstone Bio's leadership.
-The resignations included: